 Using data from our latest annual broker review which tested more than a dozen different online brokers over six months, we can compare Chase You Invest Trade vs ChoiceTrade to determine which broker is best.
 Let's dive in.

 Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 ChoiceTrade has virtual trading, Chase You Invest Trade doesn't.
-For mobile trading, Chase You Invest Trade along with ChoiceTrade both support the iPhone App and Android App.
+For mobile trading, Chase You Invest Trade and ChoiceTrade both have a iPhone App and Android App.
 Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Chase You Invest Trade while ChoiceTrade offers customers none of these.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Chase You Invest Trade while customers at ChoiceTrade can have none of these.

 Overall, between Chase You Invest Trade and ChoiceTrade, ChoiceTrade is the winner.